-Revisions to bring the Arbitration Act in line with the latest 2006 UNCITRAL Model Law were enacted in April 2023 (see our response to question 2.1).
+Revisions to bring the Arbitration Act in line with the latest 2006 UNCITRAL Model Law came into force in 2024 (see our response to question 2.1).

 2.4 To what extent are there mandatory rules governing international arbitration proceedings sited in your jurisdiction?